ReachCP317/Reach/CONTRIBUTING.md

 **Steps:**
 1. In GitHub Desktop browse to *Branch > Create pull request*.
 2. This will open your browser with a pull request.
-3. Make sure You compare your branch with develop.
+3. Make sure You compare your branch with `develop`.
 4. Add a Title and Description.
 5. Click "Create pull request".
 6. Congratulations!
 You created a pull request.